I have never…

 Have your students move their chairs to sit in a large circle

 4. You, the teacher, should now stand in the middle and say something that you haven't done (whether you have done it or not is irrelevant).
 For example, you might say:

-"I have never drunk water."
+"I have never eaten bread."